Luzhanqi: Multi-player versions

 If a player has his flag captured, he must admit defeat, thus removing all of his pieces off the board.
 He may also do so by resigning if his situation looks hopeless.
 In this case, if his ally across the board is still in the game, the game continues; otherwise, it ends with the victory of the other team.
 Even if a player admits defeat or resigns, his team may still win if his ally is able to defeat both opposing teams.

 As shown in the diagram, there will no longer be Mountains or No-man's Lands, for the 9 shared spaces in the middle of the territories will be public territory.
 There are now curved railroads, where the rule for railroads still apply across the curve for all pieces: in a single turn, moving pieces can still travel along any part of the yellow line in the diagram, but not in the direction of the arrow.
 Engineers are still spared from this restriction and may move to any space accessible via railroads.

+A six-player variant also exists, named 六国戰棋 (liùguó jūnqí, Six Country Battle Chess).
+Similar to the four-player variant, it features three teams of two, with each player seated opposite their teammate.